New Discoveries within the Herkimer Mining District

 The Hopper Weave Texture

 An interwoven mixture of blades, rods, arches, hydrocarbon and often fragments that can take on a jigsaw appearance.
-Other than the large scale features, such as dimples, this is the most common feature at the quartz-hydrocarbon contact.
+Other than the large scale features, such as curved contacts, this is the most common feature at the quartz-hydrocarbon contact.
 There is a direct relationship between this texture and crystal frost.
-See the crystal frost page for more information
+See the crystal frost page.